congbv/cafebot/README.md

     -h, --help      Show this help message

 ```
-7. Edit `cafe.json` config file to match your cafe timetable and menu
+7. Edit `cafe.json` config file to match your particular cafe
 8. Run app and play with it
 ```
 $ cafebot --tg-api-token=YOUR_TELEGRAM_BOT_API_TOKEN